 SMCX & Random X-inactivation

-Lack of Xist RNA induction upon SMCX loss in mouse EpiLCs
+Lack of Xist RNA induction upon SMCX/KDM5C loss in mouse EpiLCs

-In testing a role for SMCX in X-inactivation, we found that SMCX is indeed required for both Xist RNA induction and for the silencing of a subset or more of all X-linked genes (in the image above, Xist RNA coating is seen as a green 'cloud', the Xist antisense RNA is detected as a green pinpoint, and RNA from the X-linked gene Pgk1 is in red).
-When mouse embryonic stem cells (ESCs) are differentiated into epiblast-like cells (EpiLCs), the absence of SMCX results in the lack of Xist RNA induction.
-These and other results suggest that SMCX lies at or near the top of the molecular hierarchy that causes X-inactivation selectively in females and not in males (see model below and Gayen et al., 2017 for more information).
+In testing a role for KDM5C in X-inactivation, we found that KDM5C is indeed required for Xist RNA induction (in the image above, Xist RNA coating is seen as a green 'cloud', the Xist antisense RNA is detected as a green pinpoint, and RNA from the X-linked gene Pgk1 is in red).
+When mouse embryonic stem cells (ESCs) are differentiated into epiblast-like cells (EpiLCs), the absence of KDM5C results in a deficiency in Xist RNA induction.
+These and other results suggest that KDM5C lies at or near the top of the molecular hierarchy that causes X-inactivation selectively in females and not in males (see model below and Samanta et al., 2022 for more information).

-Ongoing and future work aims to dissect the evolutionarily conserved, dose-dependent function of the histone demethylase SMCX in inducing random X-inactivation in mammalian females via both in vitro and in vivo approaches.
-We also aim to inhibit SMCX as a means to reactivate silenced X-linked genes, which has therapeutic implications for X-linked gene disorders in females (e.g, Rett Syndrome).
+Ongoing and future work aims to dissect the evolutionarily conserved, dose-dependent function of the histone demethylase KDM5C in inducing random X-inactivation in mammalian females via both in vitro and in vivo approaches.
+We also aim to inhibit KDM5C as a means to reactivate silenced X-linked genes, which has therapeutic implications for X-linked gene disorders in females (e.g, Rett Syndrome).